selaytekgul/CENG532/docs/ringelec/algorithm.rst

 **Initialization:**

 Each process is assigned a unique identifier.

+- Process A has ID = 3
+- Process B has ID = 5
+- Process C has ID = 7
 Process A's successor is B, Process B's successor is C, and Process C's successor is A.

 **Sending Messages:**